pb594/Apple-Top-100-Music-Albums/README.md

 Getting Started
-Install Pods
+Re-Install Pods
-As per the compatibility of your Xcode , update the realm pod version following :
+As per the compatibility of your Xcode , update the realm pod version following below link :

 https://github.com/realm/realm-swift/releases